rjaychen/diff-classification_ja/README.md

 The output of training with k-folds:
 ## Usage
 ### Training the Model
-You can download the spacy model used in training my model through the following steps:
+You can download the spacy model used in training my model through the following steps (A requirements.txt is also provided for package installation):
 1. Install spacy
 ```
 pip install spacy